aaltonewmedia/physcomp.newmedia.dog/content/2025/xinyi-peng/final-project-prototyping-documentation/index.md

   </iframe>
 </div>
 Although in concern of time, I don’t have enough effort to use this sensor as a trigger of something, but I think in the future I can do some with this.
 Also, I have summarized some after prototyping:

+1. The electric wires should use the soft ones with more flexibility;
+2.